86 articles · 8 breeds · tools · topics

 • Permits: LGU commercial livestock permit, BAI registration, ECC or CNC environmental clearance

 These are real, common operations.
-They're not the same farm at different sizes — they're structurally different businesses.
+They're not the same farm at different sizes.
+They're structurally different businesses.

 Per-pig cost comparison